michaelbaryla/Science-and-Star-Wars-robotic-limb/README.md

 ### Importing the Conversation workspace

-1. In your browser, navigate to your Bluemix <a href="https://console.ng.bluemix.net/dashboard/services">console</a>.
+1. In your browser, navigate to your IBM Cloud <a href="https://console.ng.bluemix.net/dashboard/services">console</a>.

 2. From the **All Items** tab, click the newly created Conversation service in the **Services** list.